Here’s What You Need To Do If You Get Sick When On Your Holiday

 After months of languishing at home owing to the Covid lockdown, you’ve finally set out on that long-delayed holiday trip (keeping in mind all the social distancing regulations, we hope).
 However, as you’re stretched out on a resort somewhere or camping in the hills or out on an adventure, all of a sudden you’ve started to feel generally fatigued.
 Maybe it’s just leisure sickness, you think, as you got to relax outdoors after months of being cooped up.

 Then, you start developing the scarier symptoms: fever, persistent coughing, and a loss of taste and smell.
-When you fall sick far from home and the symptoms appear similar to Covid, how do you deal with it?
+What to do if you get sick when on your holiday?
+Take a deep breath, relax, and read on:

 With regards to Covid, social distancing has always been the norm.
 If you’re displaying symptoms of this infectious disease, the importance of social distancing increases exponentially.
 So, the first thing you want to do is retire to your place of accommodation and stay away from other people.
 You don’t want to set out by yourself looking for a doctor as that will increase the risk of you infecting others.